aidenlab/hello3dmcp-server/docs/cloudflare_container_deployment.md

 **⚠️ Important:** After completing step 5, make sure to update the `containers.image` field in your `wrangler.jsonc` (or `wrangler.toml`) file with the actual registry URI you received.
 Replace the placeholder `<account-id>` with your actual account ID, or use the full registry URI exactly as shown in the output.

+**How `wrangler dev` Uses Containers:**

+When you run `npx wrangler dev` for local testing:
+- **It uses the image from Cloudflare's registry** (specified in `wrangler.jsonc` as `registry.cloudflare.com/...`)
+- **But runs it locally** using Docker on your machine
+- Wrangler pulls the image from the registry and runs it in a local Docker container
+- This means you need to have pushed the image to the registry (Step 5) before `wrangler dev` will work
+- The container runs locally, but uses the same image that will be deployed to Cloudflare in production

+**In summary:** `wrangler dev` = Cloudflare registry image + local Docker execution.
+This ensures your local testing matches production behavior.

 **Alternative:** If you prefer to build and push separately:

 ```bash